lindseyeis/SI507-FinalProject/README.md

   3. The user can press the ‘Random Contestant’ button which will randomly select a contestant and display the same information as listed above.
   4. The user can press the ‘Random Alliance' button which will randomly select an alliance and display the same information as listed above.
 If a user selects a contestant then at the bottom of the page, the graph information will be displayed so users can see the connection between the selected player and the winner.
 This will be displayed at ‘Path to Victory”

-In the command line in VSCode, after opening website.py, the user will run the command ‘FLASK_APP=website.py FLASK_ENV=development flask run’ to prompt flask to open the website and click on the host server link to open it.
-The host server should be something like: http://127.0.0.1:5000